SUI-Components/sui/packages/sui-mono/README.md

 card/normal
 ```

-### Manual scopes
+#### Manual scopes

 There may be cases that you may want to add scopes for informative purposes but not related in any way with the releases

 Take in care that this scopes **will not be relevant for the release**, and if you commit to one package that has his own scope, but you use a custom scope, a release will not be generated.
 Custom scopes are for a very rare cases and you may not need it most of the times.

 Use `customScopes` in this cases like in the example.
-The scopes will be added to the automatic ones.
+The scopes will be added to the automatically generated  ones.